Jonathan-321/todo-frontend-vue3-dev/README.md

     - We recommend using XAMPP to serve this project.
     - In XAMPP, make sure that **Apache** and **MySQL** are running.

-3. Make sure you have finished installing the [Student Backend](https://github.com/OC-ComputerScience/student-backend) on your local machine.
+3. Make sure you have finished installing the [todo Backend](https://github.com/OC-ComputerScience/todo-backend) on your local machine.

 4. Compile and run the project locally.
 ```